alexandergovoni/SwellAR/README.md

 #  SwellAR

 An augmented reality ocean currents visualization prototype.
-Part of the project Museum 4punkt0 / “xstream Digital” of the Stiftung Preußischer Kulturbesitz.
+Part of the project museum4punkt0 / “xstream Digital” of the Stiftung Preußischer Kulturbesitz.

 ## Dependencies